 No, because the cardboard needs to be clean in order to be recycled.
 This seems incredibly wasteful – surely we should start using baking paper or something?
 Or would that be a waste of more resources?
 These are the questions!

 Unfortunately, no!
 Tetra pack has a solid goal to make their packs recyclable by 2020.
 Really?
 Isn’t that 20 years away?
-No, 2020 is six years away, people.
+No, it’s actually pretty soon, people.
 So that’s good news!

 - Newspapers, magazines, junk mail, envelopes, phone books, office paper, gift wrapping paper, books, printed matter and writing paper.